 Marketplace Strategies to Help Retailers Quickly Grow Their Online Business in a Digital-First Economy

-Although the overall retail industry forecasts are taking a hit for 2020, the eCommerce sector continues to expand.
-Now, more than ever, retailers are looking for ways to establish and grow their business online, shifting their focus from bricks and mortar to eCommerce success.
+Although the overall retail industry forecasts are taking a hit for 2020, the commerce sector continues to expand.
+Now, more than ever, retailers are looking for ways to establish and grow their business online, shifting their focus from bricks and mortar to commerce success.

 With consumers quickly adapting to online as a more primary shopping channel, retailers must adjust their strategies to meet their customers' changing needs.